 564 S. Dora St., PO Box 450, Ukiah

 Services to prevent and lessen the effects of domestic violence and sexual assault including emergency safe shelter for battered women and their children.
 Also, a transitional housing program available in Ukiah.
 Contact Ukiah office for schedule at other Inland locations.
 See www.projectsanctuary.org.

-Various programs to assist those in need, including utilities, wood, propane, clothes, and limited food, gas, and bus vouchers.
+Various programs to assist those in need, including utilities, clothes, limited food, and local bus tickets.

 St. John's Episcopal Church Food Closet/Thrift